United States Air Force Fire Protection: Traditions

 In some departments, the yellow helmet is used to indicate a probationary firefighter.
 In other departments, the ranks of "probie" through Captain wear the same color helmet and the rank is depicted by the color of the shield.

 Dog - The use of a dog (most notably, the Dalmatian) as a mascot is one of the most distinguishing traditions of fire services.
 In the military, the fire service is typically portrayed as a Bulldog or Dalmatian.
 At the fire academy, members of the 312th Training Squadron are referred to as "Fire Dawgs" and are personified by a Bulldog in a fire helmet.

-Brotherhood - Because firefighters often spend half of their lives with each other it is only natural that lasting relationships develop and a family atmosphere evolves.
-As a result, the Air Force fire department tends to view it as a close-knit brotherhood, a fraternal society separate from the "Regular Air Force."
+Family - Because firefighters often spend half of their lives with each other it is only natural that lasting relationships develop and a family atmosphere evolves.
+As a result, the Air Force fire department tends to view it as a close-knit group, separate from the "Regular Air Force."

 Training

 Training at the Louis F. Garland Fire Academy is some of the most difficult firefighting training in the world.
 The 17th Training Wing has as its primary mission "To train world-class firefighters."

 The fire academy's 68-day course length does not include weekends and is actually 13.5 weeks in length.
 School is broken up into six blocks of instruction, varying in length, that include: